A Delaware Firearm Bill of Sale is a document proving the sale of a gun from a seller to a buyer in the state of Delaware.

 Delaware has strict firearm laws.
 Thus, the laws for selling firearms must be followed to avoid legal trouble.

-Except in special cases, you must complete a Delaware Firearm Bill of Sale through the proper legal channels if you wish to complete a transaction.
+Except in special cases, you must complete a bill of sale through the proper legal channels if you wish to complete a transaction.

 Selling a firearm in Delaware requires adhering to the state’s strict laws.

 So, familiarizing yourself with the process helps you avoid any hassles.

 An unlicensed person is not permitted to sell firearms through private channels without going through a licensed dealer to get the required background check (Delaware Code Section 1448B) and Delaware Code Title 24, § 901.